 With the relentless onslaught of seemingly unending terrorist attacks, it seems like this year may never end.
 But what do the numbers tell us?

 Wow, look at how many more people have been killed in the last three years, compared to every year since 2002.
 In 2016, we’ve seen a 500% growth rate in terrorist deaths relative to 2014.
-This is a clear exponential trend that, if it continues, will bury America in an onslaught of extremist religious attacks.
+This is a clear exponential trend that, if it continues, will bury America in extremist religious attacks.
 Out of curiosity, how does that compare to another rampaging scourge that has blighted our fair country in the 21st century?

 Note: I only show up through 2014 in the above chart since that is the most recent year that the CDC provides data.
 My source for terrorist deaths is current through 2016.
 This discrepancy is accounted for below in Figure 6.

 Stop what you’re doing immediately to recognize the severity of this problem: lightning is killing up to 23x more people per year on average than terrorism.
 Think about how much of the government defense budget could have diverted to preventing deaths by Zeus.

 Bees!
 Always threatening to fly in your general direction.
 But the fact is that in all years since 9/11 (more on 2001 below) we have been far more at risk from an infrequently-considered sweetener producer than people harboring insane ideologies.